 Back in 1986, the Computer Fraud and Abuse Act was passed in the US to protect specific computers that contained military, fiscal, or other sensitive data from hacking and unauthorized access.
 Later on, in 1996, it was extended to protect private information.
 Due to the fact that someone using data scraping techniques can reach only publicly available information, the CFAA regulations do not apply to web crawlers.

 The law has nothing to do with data scraping, unless it’s used for harmless data collection.

 A trespass to site security (or chattel) occurs when a website is violated or when a site server is hurt by any means.
 It’s easy to forget about this possible issue, since it does not look like a legal issue at first glance.
 However, frequent web crawler requests can decrease the target site’s performance and slow or stop its server.

 In spring 2018, the General Data Protection Regulation came into effect as a “one-stop” legal principle to put into practice through a single authority.
 It is now applied to the personal details of people within the European Economic Area.
-However, anonymized data is not covered by the Regulation.
+However, anonymized data is not covered by the GDPR web scraping regulation.